Last chance to see: Frank Bowling’s transatlantic takeover

 During the last decade, Frank Bowling has, at long last, enjoyed belated recognition.
-In the last two years alone, he received his first retrospective at Tate Britain and was Knighted on the Queen’s Birthday Honours List.
+In the last two years alone, the modern master received his first retrospective at Tate Britain and was Knighted on the Queen’s Birthday Honours List.
 The attention on his work, albeit overdue, is only crescendoing.

-In the latest chapter of Bowling’s six-decade ascension to acclaim is a transatlantic takeover of Hauser & Wirth galleries in London and New York.
+In the latest chapter of Bowling’s six-decade ascension to acclaim is a transatlantic takeover of Hauser & Wirth galleries in New York and London, on show until 30 and 31 July respectively.
 These mark the artist’s inaugural exhibitions with the gallery since joining its roster in 2020.
 With works spanning 1967 to the present day, ‘Frank Bowling – London / New York’ captures how one artist’s inventive approach to the physicality of paint pushed abstraction to its limits.

 As their titles suggests, the simultaneous shows follow Bowling’s life and work between the UK and the United States spanning half a century.
 Born in Guyana (then British Guiana) in 1934, the artist arrived in London in 1953, graduating from the Royal College of Art in 1962.

 He later shuttled between the art scenes in London and New York, maintaining studios in both cities.
 London is where Bowling trained as a painter.
 But while his modern contemporaries including David Hockney, Pauline Boty and Patrick Caulfield were parting the art waves in Britain, Bowling – for reasons unclear, but certainly unrelated to the depth of his artistic output – mainstream success didn’t arrive – arguably one of the greatest artistic oversights of the last century.